 Support Dear Straight People On Patreon

-Support Dear Straight People and our mission in telling stories that broaden hearts and open minds by joining us on Patreon and gain access to patron-only content such as Pangina’s full interview transcript.
+Contrary to popular belief, content creation takes up considerable time, effort and resources.
+Support Dear Straight People’s mission in telling stories that broaden hearts and open minds by joining us on Patreon and unlock some Patreon-exclusive benefits!